 How old do you recommend a child be before taking piano lessons?

 I started at age 5 but I was fortunate to have had a mom that was willing and able to sit with me at every practice session to make sure I followed the teachers’ instructions.
-If a parent can do this consistently 5-7 can be a good starting age.
+If a parent plays the piano, reads music, and can oversee the practice sessions on a consistent basis, 5-7 can be a good starting age.
 If the child must practice on their own 8 is an ideal age in that they usually have more focus, a longer attention span, and are able to read and understand the teacher’s directions.
 There should still be some supervision because most children will not practice efficiently and sometimes just go through the motions.
 A 30-minute practice session might only have 5-10 minutes of truly effective practice.
 Sometimes there can be more silence than actual music making.
 During a lesson the teacher will show the student how to practice.
 It is also helpful if the parent can attend lessons during the early years so they will know how to help their child practice effectively at home.
 Progress will certainly follow if this is done.

 How often are lessons?